Parenting Time Attorneys in Waterford, Michigan

 Of course, this does not work for every family.
 When it does not, it is usually due to a difficult work schedule, or one parent’s sour attitude toward the other parent.
 Family law professionals have a wide range of model parenting schedules at their disposal.
 It is usually best, however, if the parents keep control of this issue and decide for themselves the parenting schedule best for their children.
 This is known as the co-parenting model.

-When working with family law professionals and the other parent of your child, here are some common issues you may face:
+When working with family law professionals and the other parent of your child, there are some common issues you may face.

-- Co-Parenting.
 Most divorce professionals will tell you that the co-parenting model is the best parenting model for the children.
 In the co-parenting model, both parents are engaged with the children’s lives.
 Both parents communicate frequently, almost on a daily basis, to communicate to each other the significant events in their children’s lives.
 This model of parenting depends on good communication between both parents.
-Some couples are able to set aside all their differences, and in the divorce process there are many, in order to focus on the children.
+Some couples are able to set aside all their differences, and in the divorce process, there are many to discuss when it comes to the children.

-- Modification to the Parenting Schedule.
 The custody and parenting time provisions in the family court’s orders, and in the judgment of divorce are always modifiable provided there is a legally recognized legitimate basis for the modification.
 In passing the Child Custody Act, the state legislature recognized that in any family, things change with the passage of time.
 Therefore, seeking to modify the parenting schedule is an option parents have available.
 The key is whether there is a valid basis to order such modification.
 As with anything in family law, so long as the parents agree, then the modification will happen.
 With few exceptions, family courts prefer to have the parents themselves establish the parenting schedule.
 Often, however, the parents do not agree.
-One parent sees the circumstances far different than the other parent.
-Many times the parents do not trust the other parent, or see the other parent’s agenda for modifying the parenting schedule as self-serving and not in the children’s best interests.
+One parent sees the circumstances far differently than the other parent.
+Many times the parents do not trust the other parent, or they see the other parent’s agenda for modifying the parenting schedule as self-serving, and not in the children’s best interests.

-Contact An Waterford & Clarkston Parenting Time Lawyer
+Contact a Waterford & Clarkston Parenting Time Lawyer